zvolcsey/speak-number-guessing-game/README.md

-# speak-number-guessing-game
+# Speak Number Guessing Game

+## Overview

-It is a course project from 20 Web Projects With Vanilla JavaScript Udemy course by Brad Traversy
+It is a course project from 20 Web Projects With Vanilla JavaScript Udemy [course](https://www.udemy.com/course/web-projects-with-vanilla-javascript) by Brad Traversy

+## License

+MIT